tobiaskeiner/notHitster/README.md

 ## How to play

-Currently only available for android.
+Currently only available for android and web.

 1. Download the app from the releases, start the app and login to spotify
 2. Allow the app to access your data (only personal and public playlists are read)